English and Phonics

 For children to access the world of books, we use Phonics Bug, which is a highly interactive phonics scheme (a method used to teach reading by learning the sounds that groups of letters make when spoken), designed to help all children to read fluently and at speed, focusing on comprehension, vocabulary and spelling.
 It is based on Letters and Sounds, a phonics programme devised in 2007 by the Department for Education and Skills.

-Phonics Bug begins in Nursery where children are introduced to short daily phonics sessions on initial letter sounds through interactive activities.
+Phonics Bug begins in Nursery where children are introduced to short daily sessions through interactive activities.